Mrfarooqui038501/React_learning/Notes.md

 - useMemo: Memoizes values to prevent expensive calculations on every render.
 - useLayoutEffect: Similar to useEffect, but runs synchronously after all DOM mutations.

+                                       USESTATE

-A.--  UseState = The useState hook is essential for managing state within functional components in React.
+A. USESTATE = The useState hook is essential for managing state within functional components in React.
 Before hooks were introduced, state management was primarily handled in class components.

 --- Key Reasons for Using useState:
 - Simplifies state management: It allows you to add state to function components without converting them to class components.
 This leads to cleaner and more concise code.